BOARD OF DIRECTORS

 6.01 General.
 The business and affairs of the Society shall be governed by the Board of the Society who may exercise all such powers and do all such acts and things as may be exercised or done by the Society and are not by the Act, the By-laws, any special resolution of the Society, or by statute expressly directed or required to be done in some other manner.

 6.02 Number.
-The number of directors (inclusive of Designated Directors) shall be not less than seven (7) persons with a maximum to be set by the Board of Directors.
+The number of directors (inclusive of Designated Directors) shall be not less than five (5) persons with a maximum to be set by the Board of Directors.

 6.03 Designated Directors.
 The Board may appoint up to five (5) persons as Designated Directors and notwithstanding anything else herein contained, such Designated Directors shall hold office until the close of the annual general meeting of members of the Society next following the date of appointment, unless the Board otherwise determines to revoke an appointment in respect of a Designated Director prior to such date (with the affected Designated Directors not having a vote in respect of such a determination).
 In all other respects, Designated Directors shall be fully participating members of the Board.
-The Board shall appoint two (2) Designated Directors as put forth by the Rotary Clubs of Calgary and Airdrie, and one (1) Designated Director as put forth by The City of Calgary, a municipal corporation.
+The Board shall appoint two (2) Designated Directors as put forth by the Rotary Clubs of Calgary and Airdrie.

 6.04 Vacancies.
 A quorum of directors may fill a vacancy among the directors, except a vacancy resulting from a failure to elect a minimum number of directors.
 If the number of directors is not sufficient to constitute a quorum of directors, or if there has been a failure to elect the minimum number of directors, the directors then in office shall forthwith call a special meeting of members to fill the vacancy and, if they fail to call a meeting or if there are no directors then in office, the meeting may be called by any member.
 If the members have adopted an amendment to the By-laws to increase the minimum number of directors, and have not, at the meeting at which they adopted the amendment, elected an additional number of directors authorized by the amendment, the directors then in office shall have the power to appoint such directors.